jogp10/GongasMaze/README2.txt

 More to the end of the project, we started testing everything to find bugs.
 We found a couple while debugging.
 Some were pretty easily resolved and others took more time.
 One of them bugs was the map not being printed in the second time we played in a map.
-We firstly thought it was an issue related to the printing itself, but after debugging we found out everything ws correctly done in that department and the mistake was on the way we called a counter: we shouldn't have called it as a "static int" and it was that little thing that was stopping the maze from being displayed in the second play.
+We firstly thought it was an issue related to the printing itself, but after debugging we found out everything was correctly done in that department and the mistake was on the way we called a counter: we shouldn't have called it as a "static int" and it was that little thing that was stopping the maze from being displayed in the second play.